fleschutz/PowerShell/Docs/open-duck-duck-go.md

 ## open-duck-duck-go.ps1 - Opens the DuckDuckGo website

-This script launches the Web browser with the DuckDuckGo website.
+This PowerShell script launches the Web browser with the DuckDuckGo website.

 ## Parameters
 ```powershell